-- Cabs should have available alcohol or soap-based cleansing and/or wipes available for all surfaces which should be cleaned periodically throughout the day and especially at the end of each shift.
-Cleaning should pay particular attention to doorhandles, hand holds/rails, dashboards, steering wheels, hand-brake levers, gearbox and other controls and indicator stalks etc. Do not forget external touch-surfaces such as lifting equipment and compaction control buttons and levers - Where fitted, 'pop-up' sinks on waste collection vehicles should be subject to the same rigorous cleaning regimes as for any other welfare facility.
-Where pop-up sinks are fitted, disposable paper towels or similar should be available to dry hands - Where a vehicle may have been used by someone displaying the symptoms of COVID-19, or a confirmed case, then the vehicle should either be decontaminated thoroughly (see advice at https://www.gov.uk/government/publications/covid-19-decontamination-in-non-healthcare-settings) or if this is not reasonably practicable parked up and not used for a minimum of 72 hours - Collections operations may result in contact with members of the public/customer employees.
+Cabs should have available alcohol or soap-based cleansing and/or wipes available for all surfaces which should be cleaned periodically throughout the day and especially at the end of each shift.
+Cleaning should pay particular attention to doorhandles, hand holds/rails, dashboards, steering wheels, hand-brake levers, gearbox and other controls and indicator stalks etc

+- Where a vehicle may have been used by someone displaying the symptoms of COVID-19, or a confirmed case, then the vehicle should either be decontaminated thoroughly (see advice at healthcare-settings) or if this is not reasonably practicable parked up and not used for a minimum of 72 hours - Collections operations may result in contact with members of the public/customer employees.
 Social Distancing should be followed (at least 2 metres/>6 feet away from other persons).
-Should this prove impossible, such as a member of the public not being willing to 'stand away from their bin' the waste should not be collected.
-In extreme cases members of the public may display aggressive and potentially violent behaviour.
-All such cases must be reported, and collections operatives informed to contact the police immediately if they are threatened.
-As is the case for any assault on a worker consideration should be given their mental and physical wellbeing including referral to counselling or medical services as appropriate - Safety precautions which would normally be taken, such as the use of respiratory protection during the collection of waste which is particularly dusty or might shed significant fibres must be maintained
+Should this prove impossible, such as a member of the public not being willing to 'stand away from their bin' the waste should not be collected - Safety precautions which would normally be taken, such as the use of respiratory protection during the collection of waste which is particularly dusty or might shed significant fibres must be maintained